 Zlatan Ibrahimovic and Ronaldo.
 Ibrahimovic said that Brazil striker Ronaldo was his boyhood idol.
 He even had Ronaldo’s poster up on his wall as a kid – as you can see in the image at the top of this page.
 When Ibrahimovic played for Manchester United he said this about Ronaldo: “I think Ronaldo was phenomenal,” he told the club’s official match program.
 “He was the football player that whatever he did it became…’wow’!
 He could do a difficult thing and it became magic.”
 While Ibrahimovic certainly isn’t at fast as Ronaldo, both players do the unexpected and score goal after goal for their clubs.

-Messi and Ronaldinho – a tight relationship I’m guessing between these two, full of respect, the two pass the ball to one another as if they share their same software.
+Messi and Ronaldinho.
+These two Barcelona legends had a very tight relationship, full of respect, the two pass the ball to one another as if they share their same software.
 However, Messi’s idol growing up wasn’t Ronaldinho but Pablo Aimar.
+But during his early years with the Barcelona first team it was Ronaldinho who looked out for Messi and inspired him.

 Quote from Messi: Despite their rivalry with Argentina, Barcelona’s Brazilians look after Messi.
 “I get on really well with the Brazilians,” he says.
 “I’m very close to Sylvinho and Deco takes me shopping.
 Ronaldinho is a phenomenon.
 He gives me a lot of advice and praises me permanently.
 We have fun in every training session.
 He says I’m his little brother.”